The Bridge at Remagen: Original book

 The film was based on a book by Ken Hechler, a war historian who was serving in the U.S. Army in 1945.
 "I was lucky to be about 10 miles from Remagen when the electrifying news came down that the bridge had been captured," said Hechler later.
 "We had just liberated this wine cellar.
 The first units came back and were sent into reserve, and had nothing to do but drink wine and talk about what they had done."

-The resulting interviews, plus postwar interviews with German soldiers who were at the bridge, formed the bulk of the research for Hechler's book, which was published in 1957.
+The resulting interviews, plus postwar interviews with German soldiers who were at the bridge during the Battle of Remagen, formed the bulk of the research for Hechler's book, which was published in 1957.
 The book ended up selling over 500,000 copies.

 Hechler used money from the book to finance his successful campaign to represent West Virginia's 4th congressional district in the United States House of Representatives in the 1958 elections.

 Production

 Development

 In May 1958, film rights were purchased by Schulberg Productions, owned by Budd Schulberg, who had witnessed the crossing and intended to film it as The Day We Crossed the Rhine.
 It was meant to follow Schulberg's film Wind Across the Everglades.
 Schulberg said Stanley Kubrick was interested in directing and the film would be made in West Germany.
 Columbia agreed to finance.

-In November 1960, Schulberg said the film would start shooting in May 1961 with financing from The Mirisch Company and United Artists, but the film was not made by Schulberg.
+In November 1960, Schulberg said the film would start shooting in May 1961 with financing from the Mirisch Company and United Artists, but the film was not made by Schulberg.

 In 1965, the rights were bought by David Wolper.
 It was to be the first in a six-picture deal he signed with United Artists.
 Irvin Kershner was to direct.
 Roger O. Hirson was signed to write the script.
 A few months later, Richard Yates was reportedly working on the script.
 Later on William Roberts, Rod Serling, and Theodore Strauss worked on it.
 These delays meant Wolper ended up making another war film first, The Devil's Brigade.
 Hechler says he was only offered $5,000 for the use of the book.
 "They told me if I held out for more money, they'd change the name from The Bridge at Remagen to The Remagen Bridge and base it on newspaper accounts, which were public domain and covered the event widely at the time."